 You might argue that high-end restaurants are still thriving in Manhattan, but fine dining doesn’t actually contribute to the development of a thriving food scene.
 They are equivalent to those “blue chip” galleries that only represent the established artists; they do not contribute to the development of a new generation of artists.
 In blue chip galleries and high-end restaurants, you are looking at the past—what was relevant to the past generations.

 High-end restaurants are more about the chefs’ egos than about the food.
 You pay three times as much to get an incremental improvement on the same old thing.
-It’s sort of like spending a hundred dollars on a slightly better bottle of wine when you can buy a bottle of, say, sake, an entirely new experience for most Americans.
+It’s sort of like spending a hundred dollars on a slightly better bottle of wine when you can buy a bottle of, say, sake, an entirely new experience for many Americans.
 If you eat at enough of these establishments, you realize that they are all the same.

 When we go to these famous restaurants, the images of the chefs and their stories dominate our experience.
 The extraordinary interiors of their restaurants greatly influence our perception too, much like a large cheering crowd would change the way we look at a person even if we don’t know who he is.
 We buy into and partake in their myths.
 That’s most of what high-end restaurants are about these days.

-They are forgettable for me because they only offer incremental improvements on the familiar.
 Even though we intellectually value the concept of “new” and “original,” when we are confronted with something truly new, we don’t recognize it, because we lack the mental framework necessary to define it as “new.”

 For instance, in high school, if you are truly different from everyone else, you get picked on.
 In order to be “cool,” you have to stay within a certain cultural boundary—different but not too different.
 You have to situate yourself at the edge of the boundary and make sure you don’t push it too far.
 The cool kids are able to tread this fine line skillfully in order to be admired by others.